 Butternut tree cankers are caused by a fungus called Sirococcus clavigignenti-juglandacearum.
 Rain splashes the fungal spores onto the trunk or lower branches of a tree where it penetrates through scars left behind by buds, fallen leaves, and through wounds in the bark from insects and other injuries.

 Once inside, the fungus causes a softened area that looks like an elongated scar.
 Over time the scar deepens and becomes larger.
 The parts of the tree directly above the canker die back.
 When the canker becomes so large that sap can’t move up the tree, the entire tree dies.

 How to Treat Butternut Canker

 When you have a canker on the trunk of a butternut tree, there is no chance to save the tree.
 When you take down the tree, remove all of the debris promptly.
 The spores can remain alive and able to infect healthy trees for two years or more.

 If the cankers are limited to the branches, removing the branches can extend the life of the tree.
-Cut back infected branches to about eight inches beyond the canker.
-Disinfect pruning equipment after cuts by dipping them in a ten percent bleach solution or a 70 percent alcohol solution.
+Cut back infected branches to about 8 inches (20.5 cm.) beyond the canker.
+Disinfect pruning equipment after cuts by dipping them in a 10 percent bleach solution or a 70 percent alcohol solution.
 Hold the pruners in the disinfectant for 30 seconds or more.
 Disinfect and then rinse and dry your tools before putting them away.